micro-os-plus/micro-os-plus-iii-alpha/packages/vendors/stm/stm32f4-hal.pack/HOWTOUPDATE.md

 - merge the stm32f4-hal
 - process conflicts

-(Don't forget to update the CMSI part too)
+(Don't forget to update the CMSIS part too)